AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/main.md

 You can view the implementation in the Aztec.nr library [here](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/aztec-nr).

-A `map` can hold multiple different types of note types, due to note type IDs.
+You can have multiple `map`s in your contract that each have a different underlying note type, due to note type IDs.
 These are identifiers for each note type that are unique within a contract.

 ### `new`